-For most practical applications using commercial instruments, and given that one is accustomed to analysis that physical chemist use, chapter 1 could suffice.
-The results of the theories formulated will be used in a "cook book" fashion in the chapter 1 with little explanation.
+For most practical applications using commercial instruments, and given that one is accustomed to analysis that physical chemists use, Chapter 1 could suffice.
+The results of the theories formulated will be used in a "cookbook" fashion in Chapter 1 with little explanation.
 The caveat to the simplified treatments is that occasionally a simple explanation for the behavior of the adsorption is not appropriate.
-Hopefully, by recognizing patterns in the original or transformed isotherms most misinterpretations can be avoided.
-The pattern recognition utilized the set of isotherm "types" as originally presented by deBoer and modified by Brunaur, Deming, deming and Teller[10],[11] and later expanded by Gregg and Sing[1] and by χ plot features.
+It is hoped that by recognizing patterns in the original or transformed isotherms, most misinterpretations can be avoided.
+The pattern recognition utilized the set of isotherm "types" as originally presented by deBoer and modified by Brunaur et al. [10,11] and later expanded by Gregg and Sing [1] and by χ plot features.
 Recognition of the possibilities of the complicating features beyond the simple isotherm is important for physical adsorption to be of value.
-Such features may be interpreted in terms of multiple surface areas, pore sizes and volume, energies of adsorption and the distribution of pore sizes or of adsorption energies.
-The isotherms are generally interpreted in terms of these features have associated with them physical quantities that in many cases would be useful to know.
+Such features may be interpreted in terms of multiple surface areas, pore sizes and volume, energies of adsorption, and the distribution of pore sizes or of adsorption energies.
+The isotherms are generally interpreted in terms of these features, which have associated with them physical quantities that in many cases would be useful to know.